TonyCui02/TonyCui02/README.md

-### Hi, I'm Tony👋, a software engineering student who also enjoys creating art.
+### Hi, I'm Tony👋, a software engineer who also enjoys creating art.

 Find out more about me and my projects by visiting my [web portfolio](https://tonycui.netlify.app/)